 Arnold Bethune Park - Phase II |

 Continuing with the village trail network as described in the Parks and Recreation Master Plan, this section complements Phase I by creating a loop and connecting Simcoe Street, Bethune Avenue and Frost Avenue while also running near the Longue Sault Public School entrance gate.
-This phase has been completed with a small section to be repaved in spring 2023.
+This phase has been completed.
 This project is funded in part by the Government of Canada through the Federal Economic Development Agency for Southern Ontario. |

 Mille Roches Corridor |

 This 1km trail will provide residents and visitors with safe and accessible connections to the Great Lakes Waterfront Trail, Municipal Office, Woodland Villa Nursing Home and Long Sault Arena.
-This project is now scheduled to be completed in spring 2023 and is completely funded by a Provincial COVID Community Recovery Grant from the Ontario Trillium Foundation. |
+This project was completed in spring 2023 and was completely funded by a Provincial COVID Community Recovery Grant from the Ontario Trillium Foundation. |

 Sports Courts